Oscarg2010/MCW-BCDR/Whiteboard design session/WDS student guide - Business continuity and disaster recovery.md

 **Enterprise Applications:** The applications in this classification are mission critical to the business and have been developed using ASP.NET and SQL Server Enterprise over many years.
 They are deployed using Windows Clustering and SQL Always On Availability Groups (AOG), to ensure failover of databases during an outage.
 These applications are running in the various datacenters around the world but currently, have no DR capabilities.
 They are backed up using a third-party software with a mix of online disk backup and ultimately then archived to tape and sent offsite for storage.
 Given their status as core to the business, they require complex DR failover and failback capabilities whether they are running in an Azure region or one of the colocation facilities.
 "There is critical concern about the Miami datacenter given how hurricane-prone the area is and the intensity of the storms which could cause outages lasting weeks," says Clifton Quinlan Director of Continuity of Business (COB).
 "With only a few months until the next hurricane season, we need to get these applications protected in Azure.
 Some will be migrated immediately, and others will need to be extended to failover to the cloud but will need to allow for failback to the on-premises."

 **Global, Mobile, and API Web Applications:** CI has leveraged their experience with ASP.NET and SQL Server to build applications that are Azure PaaS ready.
 These applications primarily service their external customers and the mobile agents.
 These include applications for consumers and their employees in the field dealing with claims.
-"We have prototyped these applications in Azure App Services and SQL Database with success but need a plan for how they will be implemented for high-availability and automatic failover," says Mrs. Kamakshi.
+"We have prototyped these applications in Azure App Services and SQL Database with success but need a plan for how they will be implemented for high-availability and automatic failover," says Mrs. Simmons.
 "These applications are global, so we want to make sure that they are distributed around the world and that users will be directed to the closest point of presence (POP) but will never get an error if there is a local issue."

 ### Customer needs